 (Data points represent policy level as of Mar 15.)

 Public Health Directives

-Mexico’s health policy score was driven down to the median by extremely limited testing and very few emergency healthcare funds.
+Mexico’s poor health policy score was driven down by extremely limited testing.

 - Stay at home order 2

 - Public event cancellations 2

 - Travel restrictions 1

 Mexico has a very weak financial-response score, with extremely limited stimulus and little debt support.